ssanj/babyloncandle/posts/2015-08-22-how-to-browse-scala-sources-of-your-dependencies-from-sublime.md

 note: _you may need to create the above file if it doesn't exist._

-The sbt-ctags plugin downloads the sources for your project dependencies into a subdirectory under your project's target directory.
-One problem with that is that every time you run an ```sbt clean``` your tags get deleted.
+The sbt-ctags plugin downloads the sources for your project dependencies into __target/sbt-ctags-dep-srcs__ by default.
+One problem with this is that every time you run an ```sbt clean``` your dependency source files are deleted.
 Not very useful.

-We want our tags in a directory that is not under the target directory.
-To do that globally we have to create a global plugin.
+Let's fix it so that the dependency source files are not downloaded to the target directory.
+We want to do this globally so we have to create a global plugin.

 Create the global plugin under __~/.sbt/0.13/plugins__ in a file named __CustomCtagsSrcDir.scala__ with the following contents: